 In his new documentary, 1970, Tomasz Wolski uses stop-motion animation and archival footage to illuminate telephone conversations between top communist officials during a crucial historical event.

-Tomasz Wolski’s fascinating documentary 1970 is probably the most formally inventive film I saw at Visions du Réel, rightly taking home the prize for the International Feature Competition.
+Tomasz Wolski’s fascinating documentary 1970 is the most formally inventive film I saw at Visions du Réel.
+It rightly took home the prize for the International Feature Competition.
 When Wolski stumbled upon real-life recordings of telephone calls between Polish dignitaries discussing their strategy for dealing with the 1970 workers’ rebellions, he wanted to make a film.
 To help us follow the conversations, he created puppets of each of the characters on the phone call.
 He then used stop-motion animation to take us inside their homes and board rooms.

 Animating on a budget in Tomasz Wolski’s 1970

 Working with a limited budget meant the puppets could only move so much.
 Instead, Wolski moved the camera.
 He also used mood lighting and period-accurate settings to make us feel like we were there with them.
 You forget you’re watching animation, and feel like you’re watching these events unfold.